jiuka/checkmk_dell_storage/README.md

    * State of the Controller
    * State of the Controller Ports
    * State of the Controller Fans
    * State of the Controller PSUs
    * State of the Controller Temperatures
  * A node per Enclosures
    * State of the Enclosure
    * State of the Enclosure Fans
    * State of the Enclosure Disks
+   * State of the Controller PSUs
    * State of the Enclosure Temperatures